 - 7.6.2.2 Compensation for Teachers who Exceed Expectations for Student Growth Measured by CSAP.

-Teachers who exceed expectations for student growth measured by the CSAP shall receive a sustainable increase of 3% of the index.
-Teachers who meet expectations for student growth measured by CSAP shall receive no increase.
-Teachers who fail to meet expectations for student growth and who have earned a previous increase exceeding CSAP expectations shall receive a sustainable decrease of 3% of the index.
-Sustainable increases shall be maintained as a part of a teacherâs annual compensation until such time as a teacher receives a sustainable decrease. - 7.6.2.2.1 Only teachers who directly teach math or literacy/language arts shall be eligible to receive compensation for exceeding district expectations for student growth measured by CSAP.
-The Transition Team will mutually agree upon a list of such assignments and review it annually. - 7.6.2.2.2 Sustainable increases shall be awarded in early fall following analysis of CSAP data by the District - 7.6.2.2.3 The Transition Team shall annually review the process for analyzing CSAP data and identifying teachers who exceed district expectations.
+Beginning September 1, 2008 and including incentives earned for performance in the 2007-2008 school year, teachers who exceed expectations for student growth measured by the CSAP shall receive a non-base building salary increase of 6.4% of the index.
+Teachers who meet expectations for student growth measured by CSAP shall receive no increase. - 7.6.2.2.1 Should a teacher who earned a sustainable increase before September 1, 2008 fail to meet expectations for student growth before September 1, 2008, the teacher shall receive a sustainable decrease of 3% of the current index. - 7.6.2.2.2 Only teachers who directly teach math or literacy/language arts shall be eligible to receive incentives for exceeding district expectations for student growth measured by CSAP. - 7.6.2.2.3 Incentives for exceeding expectations on the CSAP shall be awarded as a non-base building incentive in early fall following analysis of CSAP data by the District and shall be paid in a lump sum. - 7.6.2.2.4 The Transition Team shall annually review the process for analyzing CSAP data and identifying teachers who exceed district expectations.